Sparse PCA With Multiple Components: Numerical Results

-Regarding the two semidefinite relaxations ``Disjoint-Ineq'' and ``Perm-Ineq'', we should remind the reader that Perm-Ineq cannot compute a bound if we specify an overall sparsity budget $k$ only.
-Disjoint-Ineq's bound for a given $k$ is much weaker than the worst-case bound over all possible allocations of $k_t$'s that sum to $k$.
-This can be explained by the strong second-order cone inequalities \eqref{ell1_split}-\eqref{eqref:soc2} that can be added in the latter case.
-Therefore, time permitting, we recommend computing the lower bound by solving the relaxations for all possible allocations of $k_t$ and taking the worst-case bound.
-Furthermore, when individual sparsity budgets $k_t$ are given, we observe that Perm-Ineq provides uniformly and sometimes significantly tighter bounds than Disjoint-Ineq.
-Accordingly, in the rest of the paper, we only consider instances of Problem \eqref{prob:spcaorth_compact} where we know both $k$ and $k_t$ and consider Perm-Ineq and its second-order cone relaxations, but not Disjoint-Ineq.
+We remind the reader that Perm-Ineq {and the Lagrangian bound} cannot compute a bound if we {do not} specify {component-specific sparsity budgets $k_t$}.
+Nonetheless, {when only an overall sparsity $k$ is imposed,} Extended-Ineq {and the combinatorial bound} are much weaker than the worst-case bound over all possible allocations {$\{k_t\}_{t \in [r]}$ with $\sum_{t \in [r]}k_t=k$}.
+So, time permitting, we recommend computing the {upper} bound by solving the relaxations for all possible allocations of $k_t$ and taking the worst-case bound.
+For instance, for $r=2, k=10$ with Perm-Ineq, this approach would give an upper bound of 0.459, which is $6.3\%$ better than Extended-Ineq's bound with $k$ alone.
+Accordingly, in the rest of the paper, we only consider instances of Problem \eqref{prob:spcaorth_compact} where we know both $k$ and $k_t$ and consider Perm-Ineq and its second-order cone relaxations, but not Extended-Ineq.

-For concision, we will mainly report the results for symmetric sparsity allocations, i.e., $k_t = k / r$, only.
-In Table \ref{tab:comparison_bounds_new}, we observe that for each value of $(r,k)$, the worst-case upper bound is often achieved with asymmetric sparsity allocation, which suggests that sparse PCs with asymmetric sparsity allocation could explain more variance under a fixed sparsity budget.
-We investigate this matter in detail in Section \ref{ssec:symm}.

-\paragraph{Benchmarking on Larger-Scale Datasets} We now investigate the scalability of the relaxation Perm-Ineq and its second-order cone relaxations on larger UCI datasets.
-Table \ref{tab:comparison_bounds_ucinew} (see Section \ref{ssec:tab2_append}) compares the performance of the original semidefinite formulation \eqref{prob:disjunctiverelax_permutationinvariant} with \eqref{ell1_split}-\eqref{eqref:soc2} (PSD), its second-order cone relaxation \eqref{prob:disjunctiverelax_permutationinvariant_soc} with \eqref{ell1_split}-\eqref{eqref:soc2} and up to $50$ PSD cuts (SOC-Cuts) as in Remark \ref{rem:psdcuts}, and the second-order cone relaxation alone \eqref{prob:disjunctiverelax_permutationinvariant_soc} with \eqref{ell1_split}-\eqref{eqref:soc2} (SOC).
-Due to high memory or time requirements, some instances (denoted by a $*$) are solved on Intel Xeon E5--2690 v4 2.6GHz CPU machines with 256 GB RAM.
-A ``-'' indicates that the required memory exceeds $256$ GB.
+\paragraph{Benchmarking on Larger-Scale Datasets} We now investigate the scalability of the SDP relaxation Perm-Ineq (``PSD''), its second-order cone relaxation as described in Section \ref{ssec:ec.soc} (``SOC'' as in Equation \eqref{prob:disjunctiverelax_permutationinvariant_soc}), and the aforementioned combinatorial and Lagrangian bounds on larger UCI datasets in Table \ref{tab:comparison_bounds_ucinew}.
+Note that for the micromass dataset, we only include sets of second-order cone constraints with fewer than $O(p^2)$ members in the SOC relaxation, to avoid excessively memory-intensive problems.